drocheam/optrace/docs/source/usage/tma.rst

    tma = L.tma()

-While a single Lens defines the subsequent ambient medium, it has no knowledge on the preceding medium.
+While a single Lens defines the subsequent ambient medium through :python:`Lens.n2`, it has no knowledge on the preceding one.
-Normally it will be assigned by either the :class:`Raytracer <optrace.tracer.raytracer.Raytracer>` or the previous lens.
+Normally it would be determined by either the :class:`Raytracer <optrace.tracer.raytracer.Raytracer>` or the previous lens.
-The same is the case for the medium :python:`n0` of the raytracer, which defines all undefined :python:`Lens.n2` media.
-To define it for the TMA, we can provide a :python:`n0` parameter.
+The same applies to the :python:`n0` medium of the Raytracer, which defines all otherwise unspecified :python:`Lens.n2` media To explicitly define it for the TMA, we can provide a :python:`n0` parameter to it.
-Otherwise it defaults to the vacuum properties.
+Otherwise it defaults to :math:`n = 1`.

 .. testcode::